Laws of Science

 EPIST1

-We therefore sometimes have to rethink the paradigms of such laws of science.
-In science and epistemology (the theory of knowledge), a paradigm is a distinct set of concepts or thought patterns, including theories, research methods, postulates, and standards for what constitutes legitimate contributions to a field of knowledge.
+We may need to reconsider the frameworks of scientific laws at times.
+In the fields of science and epistemology (the study of knowledge), a paradigm refers to a specific set of concepts or thought patterns.
+This includes theories, research methods, postulates, and standards that define what is considered a legitimate contribution to a field of knowledge.